“By hybridizing the fluorescently labeled probe to the complementary DNA sequence, the position of DNA sequence can directly locate on a chromosome. “

 If the conventional karyotyping fails to find out any abnormalities, using the interphase FISH (which provides higher resolution), those types of abnormalities can be identified.

 Moreover, the FISH is used in the study of three-dimensional chromosomal structure and organization.

 It is practiced for monitoring the success of transplantation, for example, bone marrow transplantation.

 The fluorescence in situ hybridization technique is capable of detecting larger copy number variation efficiently.
 Scientists are now applying different variations of FISH for different cytogenetic applications.
-One of them is the comparative genomic hybridization.
-CGH used for quantitative detection of copy number variations.
+One of them is comparative genomic hybridization.
+CGH is used for quantitative detection of copy number variations.

 Although FISH is a highly versatile and rapid method, one should learn the basic chromosome preparation and karyotyping methods to boost their knowledge and expertise.